 ExpertiseNonfiction and Fiction Writing, including the short story and novel.
 Contemporary and Modern Literature.

-ProfileMichelle Hoover has taught writing at Boston University and GrubStreet, where she co-founded the Novel Incubator, a year-long intensive in the novel.
+ProfileMichelle Hoover teaches writing at Brandies University and GrubStreet, where she co-founded the Novel Incubator, a year-long intensive in the novel.
 Her debut, The Quickening, was shortlisted for the Center for Fiction's Flaherty-Dunnan First Novel Prize and is a 2010 Massachusetts Book Award "Must Read" pick.
-She is a 2014 National Endowment of the Arts Fellow, awarded for her upcoming second novel, Bottomland, which will be published by Grove in 2016.
-In the fall of 2014, she joined the creative writing department at Brandeis University as the Fannie Hurst writer-in-residence.
+She is a 2014 National Endowment of the Arts Fellow, awarded for her second novel, Bottomland, which was published by Grove/Atlantic in 2016.
+In the fall of 2014, she joined the creative writing department at Brandeis as the Fannie Hurst Writer in Residence.
 For more, go to www.michelle-hoover.com.
 Webpage

 |ENG||109b||Directed Writing: Short Fiction|

 |ENG||129a||Directed Writing: Creative Nonfiction|

 National Endowment of the Arts Individual Artist Fellowship (2014)

 Hoover, Michelle.
 "Remembering the Storyteller of Damascus, Before the War: Michelle Hoover, in a Syria That Once Was."
 Literary Hub (2016): <http://lithub.com/remembering-the-storyteller-of-damascus-before-the-war/>.

 Hoover, Michelle.
 "Ten Great Novels of the Rural, a Reading List by Michelle Hoover."
 Electric Literature (2016): <http://electricliterature.com/10-great-novels-of-the-rural-a-reading-list-by-michelle-hoover-author-of-bottomland/>.